antvis/G6/packages/site/docs/manual/feature.en.md

 order: 1
 ---

-## 🏖️ Brand New Design Paradigm for Graphs
+## 🏖️ Brand New Design Specification for Graphs

-G6 version 5.0 has redesigned the Options paradigm.
+G6 version 5.0 has redesigned the Options specification.
 While ensuring comprehensive capabilities, it optimizes the options structure to be more intuitive and easier to understand.

 You only need to quickly grasp the basic [core concepts](/en/manual/core-concept/graph) to get started with G6 quickly and achieve graph visualization without delay.

-**😰 The 4.0 Paradigm** had a complex nested structure and was less semantically capable
+**😰 The 4.0 Options** had a complex nested structure and was less semantically capable

 ```typescript
 {